-How will you be assessed (all subjects) Component 1: Personal Investigation
+How will you be assessed (all subjects) Component 1: Personal Investigation You must produce two elements:

 You must produce two elements:

 - A portfolio of practical work showing your personal response to either a starting point, brief, scenario, or stimulus, devised and provided by you in consultation with your teacher. - A Related Study of continuous prose with a guided minimum of 1,500 words.